-The MA in Art History is a two year part-time qualification consisting of modules A843: MA Art History Part 1 and A844: MA Art History Part 2.
+The MA in Art History is a two year part-time qualification consisting of modules A843: MA Art History Part 1 (which runs October to June) and A844: MA Art History Part 2 (which runs October to October).
 Part 1 is a 60 credit foundation module and Part 2 a 120 credit subject and dissertation module combined.

 Both modules are delivered entirely online, so you can study wherever you are.
 Online study materials include required readings, discussion forums, podcasts and videos.
 You will have a tutor who will mark and assess your written work and organise online tutorials.